UNM Social Media Best Practices

 Consistency is key in using Twitter - you need to set a goal for the number of tweets you want to make per day and work to reach that goal over time.
 You also don’t want to just repeat the information you are sharing on Facebook, these are two different social media audiences.

-Direct Messages: You can use direct messaging system (DM) to respond directly to those who are following you on Twitter.
+Direct Messages: You can use a direct messaging system (DM) to respond directly to those who are following you on Twitter.
 You can address criticisms or other negative comments directly, if necessary.

-From time to time your audience will post content or comments that you, or members of your department, will find questionable.
+From time to time, your audience will post content or comments that you, or members of your department, will find questionable.
 Developing a plan to respond to these situations before they arise will enable you to make informed, strategic responses rather than rash ones.

 Do not delete/ignore negative comments just because they are negative.
 You should act quickly to address the criticism given, and contact the person involved to see how you can help resolve the issue, is possible.